microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/readme.md

 In this lab, you will learn about all the features of Azure DevOps like Kanban boards, Delivery Plans, Build and Release pipelines the usage of Advanced security features like:

-- Preventing the leaks of sensitive data by scanning for vulnerabilities.
+- Preventing the leaks of sensitive data by scanning for vulnerabilities,

+- Scanning code for vulnerabilities and resolving it

 - Dependency scanning in the software development process.